US expels Cuban diplomats ahead of UN General Assembly | DW | 19.09.2019

 The US has expelled two members of Havana's mission to the UN for allegedly attempting to "conduct influence operations."
-Others have been restricted from leaving Manhattan.
+Others have been barred from leaving Manhattan.
 Cuba called the expulsions "unjustified."

 Two members of Cuba's permanent mission to the United Nations in New York were ordered to leave the United States Thursday for engaging in "activities harmful to US," according to the US State Department.